Find out what you need to know about releasing equity from your home in our handy equity release guide.

 Yes you can, although releasing equity in your home will reduce the value of your estate.

 With a lifetime mortgage, you usually have the option to preserve part of your home’s value to leave as an inheritance.
+If you’d like to do this, make sure you let your adviser know so they can find a plan that suits your needs.

-With a home reversion scheme, you can choose to sell only part of your home, leaving the rest as an inheritance.
+With a home reversion scheme, you can choose to only sell part of your home, leaving the rest as an inheritance.

 No there isn’t.
 If you use a home reversion plan to release equity, you sell all or part of your property at the outset for a reduced price and owe nothing.

-A lifetime mortgage is a loan secured on your home so the amount you owe will grow but, as long as your mortgage has a ‘no negative equity guarantee’, you will never owe more than your home is worth.
+A lifetime mortgage is a loan secured on your home so the amount you owe will grow, but as long as your mortgage has a ‘no negative equity guarantee’, you will never owe more than your home is worth.

 You will usually have to pay arrangement fees, legal fees and valuation fees.
 You will also have to pay for any legal and independent financial advice you receive.